Ethiopia’s ruling coalition names new chairman, set to be PM

-ADDIS ABABA, Ethiopia (AP) — Ethiopia’s ruling coalition named a chairman set to become the country’s new prime minister late Tuesday amid the latest state of emergency in Africa’s second most populous nation.
+ADDIS ABABA, Ethiopia (AP) — Ethiopia’s ruling coalition has named a chairman set to become the country’s new prime minister amid the latest state of emergency in Africa’s second most populous nation.

-Abiy Ahmed is poised to take power, as the ruling coalition and its regional affiliates hold all parliament seats.
+The young, outspoken Abiy Ahmed is now poised to take power, as the ruling coalition and its regional affiliates hold all parliament seats.
 A vote by lawmakers is expected on Wednesday.

-The announcement followed months of the most severe anti-government protests in a quarter-century and the surprise decision by then-Prime Minister Hailemariam Desalegn early this year to release prominent politicians, journalists and others from prison to free up political space.
+The announcement late Tuesday followed months of the most severe anti-government protests in a quarter-century and the surprise decision by Prime Minister Hailemariam Desalegn early this year to release prominent politicians, journalists and others from prison to free up political space.

-But Hailemariam later announced his intention to resign and a new state of emergency was imposed in one of Africa’s fastest growing economies.
+But Hailemariam later announced his intention to resign and a new state of emergency, the second in less than two years, was imposed in one of Africa’s fastest growing economies.
+Earlier this week, a number of recently freed politicians and journalists were re-arrested and accused of gathering without authorities’ prior knowledge.

 Most Read Nation & World Stories